 Best for: Applications requiring GDPR compliance and user privacy

-Best for: EU-based applications and privacy-conscious developers
+Best for: EU-based applications and teams needing European data sovereignty

 Best for: Conversational AI and natural language queries